-There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, six USB ports, one LAN port and audio jacks for microphone, line-in and 6/8-ch (optional) line-out.
-This motherboard is designed in an ATX form factor using a four-layer printed circuit board and measures 305 mm x 220 mm.
+There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, COM, one VGA port, one optional DVI port, six USB ports, one LAN port and audio jacks for microphone, line-in and 6/8-ch (optional) line-out.
+This motherboard is designed in a Micro ATX form factor using a four-layer printed circuit board and measures 244 mm x 244 mm.